philcryer/wpa2own/README.md

 ### Hardware

 - a 64 bit Linux system with a network card that supports montior mode - see [Gotchas](#gotchas)
 - a 64 bit Linux system with a GPU (graphics processing unit) for running Hashcat against the pcap - again, see [Gotchas](#gotchas).
-In this example we're assuming this is a seperate machine, but in the case that you have both on one system, we could rework things to account for that.
+In this example we're assuming this is a separate machine, but in the case that you have both on one system, we could rework things to account for that.

 ### System utilities